Molecular glue: Applications

 The ability of molecular glues to selectively degrade disease-relevant proteins has significant implications for drug discovery, particularly in the context of "undruggable" targets.
 Their monovalent nature and reliance on endogenous PPIs make them especially appealing for therapeutic development.

 Compared to traditional small molecule drugs, molecular glues offer several advantages, including lower molecular weight, improved cell permeability, and favorable oral bioavailability.
-These properties align with the "Five Rules for Drugs" and may enable more efficient delivery and distribution in vivo.
+These properties align with Lipinski's rule of five and may enable more efficient delivery and distribution in vivo.

 In contrast, PROTACs—though similarly used for targeted protein degradation—often face challenges such as high molecular weight, reduced cell permeability, and poor pharmacokinetic profiles, which can hinder their clinical development.

 Several therapeutic molecular glues have been developed to target proteins involved in cancer and other diseases.
 For instance, small molecule degraders of BCL6 and Cyclin K exploit both ligand-binding and PPI surfaces to drive the formation of ternary complexes with E3 ligases.
 These compounds, typically under 500 Da, promote tight binding between ligase and neosubstrate in the presence of the glue and demonstrate high potency in cellular models.

 As research continues to uncover new targets and refine discovery approaches, molecular glues are expected to play an increasingly important role in precision medicine and targeted degradation therapies.